Enjoy life, Journey Moore Often!

 Engineers Without Borders (EWB) can take you all sorts of places.
 When it took Gary to the DR as a scoping effort for a water treatment facility, everyone’s first thought is “I’d love to do that”.
 Until they hear that you’re staying in a house with no air conditioning, lots of mosquitos, and cold “showers”.
 The electricity only ran approximately two hours per day.
 The shower was more like dipping a bucket into a tub of cold water to pour over yourself.

-So, definitely not a resort atmosphere.
-Up in the mountains where the real people live.
+So, definitely not a resort atmosphere, as we were up in the mountains where the real people live.
 Repurposed metal roof being used as siding for a shack with a dirt floor.

 And yet the one great thing there is that the people are amazing.
 They’re good people.